TierMobility/tier-mkdocs-techdocs-core/README.md

 pip install --editable .
 ```

-You'll then have the `techdocs-core` package available to use in Mkdocs and `pip` will point the dependency to this folder.
+You'll then have the `tier-techdocs-core` package available to use in Mkdocs and `pip` will point the dependency to this folder.

 ### Linting